A quick guide by Nancy Gifford & Rio Summers

 6. It’s all about the eyes

 The eyes are key to engaging with viewers.
-Don’t be shy, make sure you look straight into the camera lens as you speak.
+Don’t be shy; make sure you look straight into the camera lens as you speak.
 Don’t wear sunglasses, please.
-Be careful on windy days not to have too much hair in your face or covering your eyes - you don’t want to be clearing your face the whole while.
+Be careful on windy days not to have too much hair in your face or covering your eyes - you don’t want to be clearing your face the whole time.

 7. Don’t forget to smile

-A smile tells a thousand words and can shape your tone when applicable.
+A smile can say a thousand words and shape your tone when applicable.
 It is an unspoken welcome for any viewer.

 8. What do I do with my hands?